mishankov/web-tail/README.md

 In unpacked folder edit `web-tail.config.toml` file

-- `port` - Port that Web tail will run on.
+- `port` - port that Web tail will run on.
 Defaults value is `4444`
-- `allowedOrigins` - List of allowed origins for WebSocket connections.
-Defaults value is ["*"] wich is wildcard and allows all origins
+- `allowedOrigins` - list of allowed origins for WebSocket connections.
+Defaults value is ["*"] which allows all origins
 - `servers` - reusable servers configuration
   - `name` - name of server to use in `sources` configs
   - `host` - host of remote server.
 Mandatory field for source types `ssh:*`